| Getting

 Angel -

-even assigns you an "angel" who you can speak
+even assigns you an "angel" who

-with on the phone to help you get started to make sure
+you can speak with on the phone to help you

-you understand exactly how to use a matchup list!
+how to use a matchup list!

 - Coupon